Barriers to Communication

 Rules and regulations

-Organizations unknowingly make rules which are rigid and procedures which are cumbersome will make the channel of communication less attractive and leads to delay in transfer of information which may hamper the effectiveness of organizational working and administration.
+Organizations unknowingly make rules which are rigid and procedures that are cumbersome will make the channel of communication less attractive and leads to delay in the transfer of information which may hamper the effectiveness of organizational working and administration.

 Status